 There is an exception for startup entrepreneurs of Australian, Canadian, Japanese, New Zealand, USA and South Korean nationality.
 These entrepreneurs can submit an Netherlands visa application directly with the IND using the application form on the website.

 Foreign nationals who have a valid residence permit and wish to change their residence permit to a residence permit for startup entrepreneurs can also use that application form.

 The application fee must be paid upon submitting the application.
 The residence permit can be collected from the IND office or one of the Expat Centers in the Netherlands.

 The application procedure can take a maximum of 3 months.

 Conditions for a startup visa

 For the assessment, the IND consults with the Netherlands Enterprise Agency (Rijksdienst voor Ondernemend Nederland, RVO), part of the Ministry of Economic Affairs and Climate Policy.
-There are five conditions that you'll have to satisfy:
+There are five conditions that you will have to satisfy:

-If your application is approved, you'll receive a message that you can pick up your provisional residence permit at the Dutch consulate or embassy.
+If your Netherlands visa application is approved, you will receive a message that you can pick up your provisional residence permit at the Dutch consulate or embassy.
 Once you come to the Netherlands, you will receive a letter when and where to collect your startup visa.

 In the Netherlands, the Immigration and Naturalisation Service (Immigratie- en Naturalisatiedienst, IND) is responsible for issuing residence permits.
-Generally, rules and regulations vary depending on whether you're an EU or non-EU national, and on how long you're planning to stay.
+Generally, rules and regulations vary depending on whether you are an EU or non-EU national, and on how long you are planning to stay.